Shuffle!: Story

 The storyline of Shuffle! follows the life of Rin Tsuchimi, a normal seventeen-year-old second-year high school student who finds himself sought after by a variety of girls.
 Eight years prior to the onset of the story, he lost his parents in a car accident that also took the life of Kaede Fuyou's mother.
-From that point onwards, he began living with her.
+From that point onwards, he began living with Kaede.
 At around the same time he lost his parents, he met Lisianthus and Nerine at different times who each were accompanying their fathers on a diplomatic business in the human world.
 Each girl became lost after wandering through the human world.
 During that time, Rin befriended each girl after playing with them for a day.
 As a result of his kindness, Rin finds himself as the potential marriage candidate for both Lisianthus and Nerine, the daughters of the king of the gods and king of the demon worlds, who recently transfer to Rin's school at the onset of the story.

 Development

 Shuffle! is the first project developed by the visual novel developer Navel, and is the first title in the series.
 Shuffle!'s development team was largely composed of members involved with Basil's Cherry Petals Fall Like Teardrops.
 The scenarios were written by Baria Ago, who had previously been in charge of writing the scenario for Cherry Petals Fall Like Teardrops and Long Cube.
 Art direction and character design was split between Aoi Nishimata, who had previously illustrated Cherry Petals Fall Like Teardrops, and Hiro Suzuhira.
 The music for the game was composed by Nachtmusik.
 The opening video was produced by Iris Motion Graphics.

 The limited edition was released on January 30, 2004 and came with a special artbook featuring original drawings of the cast by twelve guest artists and a special edition box.
 The normal edition was released on February 27, 2004 on one DVD instead of three CDs and came with an original Shirotama & Kurotama keychain.
 The Standard Edition was released on December 17, 2004 on one DVD.
 An Anniversary Edition was released on November 22, 2007 and comes with a phone card of Sia and Kikyō.
 The PlayStation 2 version Shuffle!
 On the Stage was released in two versions on October 20, 2005: the regular version including the game and the DX version that included a 12 cm figure of Lisianthus, a Shuffle!
 On the Stage Mix soundtrack CD, and a cell phone cleaner.
 The development of a Windows port of Shuffle!
 On the Stage titled Shuffle!
 Essence+ was announced on May 9, 2008 and released on October 30, 2009.

 MangaGamer released an uncensored, English translation of the visual novel on August 15, 2009.
 On November 22, 2016, YumeHaven released an English-translated port of the PlayStation 2 version worldwide on Steam.
+Both versions have been discontinued and are no longer available to purchase, citing a change in management and publishing agreements respectively for the MangaGamer and Steam versions.